alokanshu/Aid/README.md

 ## Result:
-A well-commented Jupyter notebook containing the Clustering Models(both K-means and Hierarchical Clustering) and the final list of countries.
+A well-commented Jupyter notebook containing the Clustering Models(both K-means and Hierarchical Clustering) and the final list of countries.<br>

+### Whole presentation in the above file named "VERZEO MAIN PROJECT.pdf".